Define the Initial Intra-Data-Center Traffic Security Policy

 same way it treats other unknown applications, and you should block

 unknown applications because they may be an attacker’s tools.
-If
+If you

-handing over the keys to your asset kingdom to an attacker.
+over the keys to your asset kingdom to an attacker.

 For unknown commercial applications, you can submit a request to Palo Alto Networks